-Proctors assist a test administrator in monitoring a testing session; proctors cannot administer any part of the assessment, nor can they be left alone in the classroom with the students; the test administrator must be present at all times.
+Proctors assist a test administrator in monitoring a testing session; proctors cannot administer any part of the assessment, nor can they be left alone in the classroom with the students; the test administrator must be present in the testing room at all times.
 The function of the proctor is to ensure that students are not violating any test security protocols and to answer basic questions on test administration.
 If class size is larger than 25 students, a proctor is recommended.